pdelbarrio/atbcn2/README.md

 - [x] Add e2e testing with Cypress
 - [x] Fixed styles of background image in Dialog of the Event Info
 - [x] Added zoomin onclick in the poster of each Modal info
+- [x] Implement PWA functionality
+- [x] Implement Add to Google Calendar
-- [ ] Implement PWA functionality
+- [ ] Improve PWA functionality as it is not very stable
-- [ ] Implement Add to Google Calendar
+- [ ] Add a dropdown with the locations that is also a link to the location on google maps